Helsinki-NLP/OpusFilter/README.md

 * `tokenizer`: tokenizer type
 * `languages`: a list of language codes for the detokenizer
+* `options`: a dictionary of tokenizer options (optional)

 Currently there is only one type of detokenizer available: `moses` (uses the `fast-mosestokenizer` package).
+Options are passed to the `mosestokenizer.MosesTokenizer` class; see its documentation for the available options.

 The list of language codes should match to the languages of the input files given in the `preprocess` step.